5 days in Paris itinerary

 The perfect Paris itinerary: 5 days of fun, art and food.

 You must be so excited that you decided to visit Paris.
 The city of romance, Paris is the perfect capital city to explore if you love art, food, and fun.
 We recommend spending 5 days in Paris, the perfect length to enjoy the main attractions in the city.

 Your Paris trip will take you to wonderful places, you'll see top attractions, and admire close to 300 illuminated places in the central district alone.
 Walk on the stunning bridges after sunset, admire the perfect glimmers reflected on the Seine and snap the perfect photo which inspired many French artists throughout the centuries.

-In this guide, you'll learn how to spend the perfect Paris itinerary to ensure to see all the major highlights in 5 days.
+In this itinerary, we will show you how to spend 5 days in Paris and see all the major highlights and attractions.
 Visiting Paris is a remarkable experience, so here's how to make the most of it and enjoy the French capital in all its splendour.

 Table of ContentsOpen